Lenders now see how you pay your bills, not just whether you pay them, and that makes a difference in the kind of credit you’

 “In the credit industry, this new data is a game-changer,” says credit expert John Ulzheimer, who has worked for credit scorer FICO and credit bureau Equifax.
 “For lenders, it tells a much richer story about your relationship with your credit cards than what has traditionally been on your credit report.
 For consumers, it means how you manage your credit card accounts may determine whether you get a loan and what terms you’ll get.”

-your payment history
+Trends in your payment history

 Until recently, your credit report displayed a snapshot of your accounts at a single point in time: your monthly balance, your credit limit and whether you failed to make at least the minimum payment.